Phan Thi Kim Phuc

 Phan Thị Kim Phúc (/vi/; born April 6, 1963), referred to informally as the girl in the picture and the napalm girl, is a South Vietnamese-born Canadian woman best known as the child depicted in the Pulitzer Prize–winning photograph, titled The Terror of War, taken at Trảng Bàng during the Vietnam War on June 8, 1972.

-The image shows a nine-year-old Phúc running naked on a road after being severely burned on her back by a South Vietnamese Air Force napalm attack.
+The image shows a nine-year-old Kim Phuc running naked on a road after being severely burned on her back by a South Vietnamese Air Force napalm attack.
 The image became one of the most iconic and powerful symbols of the war, influencing global public opinion and anti-war movements.

-After years of medical treatment for her injuries, Phúc eventually moved to Canada, where she became a citizen and later founded the Kim Foundation International, a nonprofit organization dedicated to helping child victims of war.
+After years of medical treatment for her injuries, Kim Phúc eventually moved to Canada, where she became a citizen and later founded the Kim Foundation International, a nonprofit organization dedicated to helping child victims of war.
 She has since become a UNESCO Goodwill Ambassador and a prominent advocate for peace and reconciliation, frequently sharing her experiences to promote healing and understanding.

 Her story has been widely documented in books, interviews, and documentaries, highlighting her journey from war victim to humanitarian.
-Despite enduring lifelong physical and emotional scars, Phúc continues to use her platform to support survivors of conflict and raise awareness about the humanitarian impact of war.
+Despite enduring lifelong physical and emotional scars, Kim Phúc continues to use her platform to support survivors of conflict and raise awareness about the humanitarian impact of war.

 Vietnam War napalm attack

 Phan Thi Kim Phúc and her family lived in Trảng Bàng in South Vietnam.
 On June 8, 1972, South Vietnamese planes dropped napalm on Trảng Bàng, which had been attacked and occupied by North Vietnamese forces.
-Phúc joined a group of civilians and South Vietnamese soldiers who were fleeing from the Caodai Temple to the safety of South Vietnamese-held positions.
+Kim Phúc joined a group of civilians and South Vietnamese soldiers who were fleeing from the Caodai Temple to the safety of South Vietnamese-held positions.
 The Republic of Vietnam Air Force pilot flying an A-1E Skyraider mistook the group for enemy soldiers and diverted to attack.
-The bombing killed two of Phúc's cousins and two other villagers.
-Phúc received third degree burns after her clothing was burned by the fire.
+The bombing killed two of Kim Phúc's cousins and two other villagers.
+Kim Phúc received third degree burns after her clothing was burned by the fire.